 Discover how looking outside of health and health care settings can foster the type of integrative thinking and collaboration that leads to innovative solutions.

-This one-day conference will showcase innovative approaches to health-related issues that have been adopted from other industries or sectors, and that have the potential to reduce costs, improve outcomes or increase access.
+This one-day conference showcased innovative approaches to health-related issues that have been adopted from other industries or sectors, and that have the potential to reduce costs, improve outcomes or increase acces.

 The Health Policy Institute of Ohio, the Ohio Department of Health, and the Association of Ohio Health Commissioners hosted a forum April 19 in New Philadelphia, Ohio, to showcase community initiatives in Appalachian Ohio that are working to increase access to healthy food and physical activity in order to prevent obesity and chronic disease.